plancksecurity/iOS-planckForiOS/README.md

 sudo port install openjdk11
 ```

-Add this to ~/.profile (create if it doesn't exist):
+Add this to ~/.profile or the _equivalent for your shell_ (create if it doesn't exist, but _please be aware of the consequences_):

 ```
 source $HOME/.cargo/env